evilcyber.com

 Pull-Ups Mean Fit?

-However, that is beside the point, as what the study really wanted to show was if being able to do a pull-up is a good measure of fitness, as for example applied by many law enforcement and military bodies around the world.
+However, that is beside the point.
+What the study really wanted to detect was if being able to do a pull-up is a good measure of fitness.
+Many law enforcement and military bodies around the world use it as such.
+And in my opinion you can’t beat them as an an indicator of upper body strength.

 Picture courtesy of the U.S. Army.